suhrig/arriba/documentation/input-files.md

 Both of these behaviors can be disabled by disabling the filters `genomic_support` and `no_genomic_support`, respectively.
 Providing Arriba with a list of structural variant calls then does not influence the calls, but it still has the benefit of filling the columns `closest_genomic_breakpoint1` and `closest_genomic_breakpoint2` with the breakpoints of the structural variant which is closest to a fusion.
 If the structural variant calls were obtained from whole-exome sequencing (WES) data rather than WGS data, the filter `no_genomic_support` should be disabled, since WES has poor coverage in most regions of the genome, such that many structural variants are missed.

+Two file formats are accepted: a simple four-column format and the standard Variant Call Format (VCF).
+The format is detected automatically.

-The file must contain four columns separated by tabs.
+In case of the simple format, the file must contain four columns separated by tabs.
 The first two columns contain the breakpoints of the structural variants in the format `CONTIG:POSITION`.
 The last two columns contain the orientation of the breakpoints.
 The accepted values are:

 - `downstream` or `+`: the fusion partner is fused downstream of the breakpoint, i.e., at a coordinate higher than the breakpoint